hashicorp/terraform-provider-azurerm/website/docs/r/firewall.html.markdown

 ---

-A `ip_configuration` block supports the following:
+An `ip_configuration` block supports the following:

 * `name` - (Required) Specifies the name of the IP Configuration.